NeoNeuron/IF-neuronal-network/research-log.md

 	- maximum peak value; [difference with noise level]
 	- time to reach the peak;
 	- time constant for decay side;

+# 2017-03-28 11:47:37

+- Built program for signal-noise ratio analysis;

+## To Do:
+1. Run test based on following network structures:
+	- two network are both regular;
+	- post network are rewired with 0.1 rewiring probability;
+	- pre network are rewired with 0.1 rewiring probability;
+	- two network are both rewired with 0.1 probability;
+2. Labeled each neuron with the clustering coefficienct as well as mean path of its belonged sub neuron clusters.
+Investigate the change of signal-noise ratio respect to different network structures;
+3. Start to write the introductory part of my thesis paper;